-The other ghost that frequents room 307, is an unknown woman, believed to have been a prostitute who was murdered, some say beheaded.
+The other ghost that frequents room 307 is an unknown woman believed to have been a prostitute who was murdered, and some say beheaded.
 Her body was left in the closet for one unfortunate maid to find.
 A mist has been seen, as well as voices, sudden cold chills, and knocks.

 The apparition of a child has often been seen running through the corridors.
 On one occasion, a couple reported what they believed to be a real young girl walking into their room (205) in the middle of the night.

 Built back in 1911, when Santa Paula became a booming oil town, the Glen Tavern Inn is now a Federal landmark.
 With over 100 years of history, the inn has gone through many tumultuous times.
 After prohibition was introduced, the inn suffered.
 Its 3rd floor later became a speakeasy, brothel, and gambling parlor.

 During the golden era of Hollywood, many stars of the past stopped by the Glen Tavern, including John Wayne, Harry Houdini, Steve McQueen, and Clark Gable.

 Built in an English Tudor style, the Glen Tavern has an old-world charm and sophistication to it.
 Old oak beams run throughout, with open log fire and dark wood furnishings, giving a cozy yet elegant feel.

 The inn has 36 beautifully finished guestrooms, and suites made up of standard rooms, jacuzzi rooms, junior suites, and romantic rooms that feature king-sized beds and jacuzzi tubs for two.

 Junior suites feature a cozy sitting area with a sofa and coffee table.
 All rooms include cable TV, Wi-Fi, king/queen/double beds, and telephones.

 There is an Italian restaurant just off the lobby.
 If you want to enjoy some fine Italian cooking, then that is the place to go.